Tednoob17/Ctf-Wu/htb-academy/modules/htb-to-md/Google Cybersecurity Certification.md

 6. Fill in the blank : During the post incident activity, organizations aim to enhance their overall <----> by determining the incident's root cause and implementing security improvements. security posture

+7. A security analyst establishes incident procedures.They also educate users on what to do in the event of a security incident .What phase of an incident playbook does this scenario describe ?
+	Preparation

+8.

 *   * *
 # 🍥